 We are cognizant of various food allergies and intolerances, and strive to be as transparent as possible from food preparation to service.
 On our website, we provide all the ingredients used to make the food items we prepare.
-Every station in Fresh Food Co. has digital screens that denote the top eight allergens: egg, milk, peanut, tree nut, fish, shellfish, soy, and wheat (gluten).
+Every station in The Table at Leo’s has digital screens that denote the top eight allergens: egg, milk, peanut, tree nut, fish, shellfish, soy, and wheat (gluten).
 Our goal is to ensure confidence in knowing what foods you can safely eat with your specific food allergy or intolerance.

-The Allergen Station in Fresh Food Co. serves menu items that are prepared without the top eight foods.
+The Allergen Station in The Table at Leo’s serves menu items that are prepared without the top eight foods.
 Having its own storage, cooking equipment, and utensils, Allergen follows strict guidelines to ensure the safety of our guests.
 Though the food is made from scratch in a separate, designated kitchen, we rely on our vendors’ allergen alerts on their packaging.

 If you are specifically avoiding gluten, look for the yellow icon on our website and menu boards.
 See below for examples at various locations.

-- Fresh Food Co.: Udi’s bread (designated toaster at Harvest) and breakfast cereals
+- The Table at Leo’s: Udi’s bread (designated toaster at Harvest) and breakfast cereals

 - Sazon: Bolivian beef stew, pinto beans and rice, mango cabbage slaw, guacamole and salsa bar